 - Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - In this Section, unlike Sections 5(a) and 5(b), the calendar year deductible applies to only a few benefits.
 In that case, we added "(calendar year deductible applies)".
-The calendar year deductible is: \$350 per person \$700 per family. - The non-PPO benefits are the standard benefits of this Plan.
+The calendar year deductible is: \$350 per person (\$700 per family). - The non-PPO benefits are the standard benefits of this Plan.
 PPO benefits apply only when you use a PPO provider.
 When no PPO provider is available, non-PPO benefits apply. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works, with special sections for members who are age 65 or over.
 Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The amounts listed below are for the charges billed by the facility (i.e. hospital or surgical center) or ambulance service for your surgery or care.
 Any costs associated with the professional charge (i.e. physicians, etc.) are in Sections 5(a) or (b). - YOU MUST GET PRECERTIFICATION OF HOSPITAL STAYS; FAILURE TO DO SO WILL RESULT IN A \$500 PENALTY.
 Please refer to the precertification information shown in Section 3 to be sure which services require precertification.

-Benefit Description You pay NOTE: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".
-Inpatient hospital Room and board, such as PPO: \$200 copayment per confinement ward, semiprivate, or intensive care accommodations; Non-PPO: \$300 copayment per confinement general nursing care; and and 30% of the Plan allowance meals and special diets.
-Note: A confinement is defined in Section 10, Note: We only cover a private room when you must be isolated to prevent contagion.
+Benefit Description You pay Note: The calendar year deductible applies ONLY when we say below: "(calendar year deductible applies)".
+Inpatient hospital Room and board, such as ward, semiprivate, or intensive care accommodations; general nursing care; and meals and special diets.
+Note: We only cover a private room when you must be isolated to prevent contagion.
 Otherwise, we will pay the hospital's average charge for semiprivate accommodations.
-If the hospital only has private rooms, we base our payment on the lowest rate for a private room. page 63.
+If the hospital only has private rooms, we base our payment on the lowest rate for a private room.
 Note: When the non-PPO hospital bills a flat rate, we prorate the charges to determine how to pay them, as follows: 30% room and board and 70% other charges.
+PPO: \$200 copayment per confinement Non-PPO: \$300 copayment per confinement and 30% of the Plan allowance Note: A confinement is defined in Section 10, page 64.